MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgDriveListColumn.md

 # New-MgDriveListColumn

 ## SYNOPSIS
-Create a column for a [list][list] with a request that specifies a [columnDefinition][columnDefinition].
+Create a column for a list][list] with a request that specifies a [columnDefinition][columnDefinition].

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDriveListColumn](/powershell/module/Microsoft.Graph.Beta.Files/New-MgBetaDriveListColumn?view=graph-powershell-beta)
+This API is available in the following [national cloud deployments.

 ## SYNTAX